mthl/guix-artwork/website/drafts/the-big-change.md

 ./pre-inst-env guix style
 ```

-… and whenever it can be done safely, package inputs in _every_ package
+Whenever it can be done safely, package inputs in _every_ package
 definition are rewritten to the new style: removing input labels, and
 using `modify-inputs` where appropriate.
 If you maintain your own
 channel, you can also run it for your packages: